hutomadotAI/Examples/API/README.md

 # API
 The Hu:toma Chat API allows you to directly talk to one of your AIs.
-This repository contains python, javascrip, and java examples showing how to do that.
+This repository contains python, javascript, and java examples showing how to do that.

 * [Python](python)